trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

                               "degrees")       # angle units
 ```
 We use `"degrees"` to set the angle bounds, but `"radians"` can also be used.
-The name of the curve `circle1` is assigned to be `"circle1"`.
-This curve name is
+The name of the curve stored in the dictionary `circle1` is assigned to be `"circle1"`.
-also the label that HOHQMesh will give to this boundary curve in the resulting mesh file.
+This curve name is also the label that HOHQMesh will give to this boundary curve in the
+resulting mesh file.

 The new `circle1` curve is then added to the `box_project` as an inner boundary curve with
 ```julia